Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Knowledge Graph Users Current Practices

 \section{Knowledge Graph Users \& Current Practices}

-We provide personas for the users of knowledge graphs, their common uses cases, data sources, reasons for using a KG over other data models, as well as their frequently used tools and technologies.
+First we distill personas for the users of knowledge graphs, their common uses cases, data sources, reasons for using a KG over other data models, as well as their frequently used tools and technologies.